gaperton/Type-R/docsource/06_API_by_feature/03_Validation.md

 ### record.validationError

-Detailed validation error information, or `null` if the record and its _aggregation tree_ is valid.
+Detailed validation error information, or `null` if the record and its _aggregated attributes_ are valid.
 An error object has tree structure mapping the invalid subtree of the aggregation tree.

 ```javascript